anouarabdsslm/laravel-paypalpayment/README.md

 ## <a href='https://youtu.be/q5Xb5r4MUB8'>Watch a Quick Demo</a>
 Installation
 =============
 Install this package through Composer.
-To your `composer.json` file, add:
+To your `composer.json` file:

 ```js
 "require": {